Monday, October 6, 2025

 Please note: this post has affiliate links, for which I receive a small percentage of sales generated by the link, at no extra cost to you.

-Layers of ink - Grasses Tag Tutorial by Anna-Karin Evaldsson.
+Layers of ink - Watercolor pumpkins tutorial by Anna-Karin Evaldsson.

 Splatter with white gouache.